ankita459/Todo-List-Application-using-Java-Springboot-Framework-React-js-and-MongoDB/README.md

 * com.example.controller
 * com.example.model
 * com.example.repository
-3. Copy and paste the provided code into the respective files in their corresponding packages:
+3. Copy and paste the provided code into the respective files in their corresponding packages :
 * CorsConfig.java into the com.example.config package
 * TaskController.java into the com.example.controller package
 * Task.java into the com.example.model package